SUNET/pkcs11_ca/docs/source/usage.rst

    # The private key for the issued certificate
    print("Private key file: csr_rsa.key")

    # Revoking is done in this way.
-It will cause the CA to put the certificate on its revoked CRL list.
+It will, among other things, cause the CA to put the certificate on its CRL.
    # subprocess.call(["bash", "-c", "bash dehydrated --revoke chain.pem --ca 'https://ca:8005/acme/directory'"])